humank/spark-guice-petclinic-rest/readme.md

 ![image](src/main/resources/images/servicemap.png)

-As you can see, by using different framework to provide business logic functions, huge cold start time occurs on Springboot.
+As you see, by using different framework to provide business logic functions, huge cold start time occurs on Springboot.
 SparkJava + Guice offers a stable and quick response on it.

 ![image](src/main/resources/images/springboot.png)